Frequently asked questions about our meal plans.

 Can I use my Meal Plan for guests?

-Ten guest meals per semester are provided with the Premium Meal Plan.
+Ten guest meals per term are provided with the Premium Meal Plan.
 Students on all other meal plans may bring guests to meals by deducting a meal for each guest, by using a host student’s JumboCash, or by paying the outside guest rate in cash.

 What students must enroll in Meal Plans and which plans?

 1st year students are required to enroll in the Premium Plan.
-Sophomores and first-semester transfer students living in campus-owned non-exempt housing are required to enroll in the Premium Plan, the 220 Meal Plan, or the 160 Meal Plan.
+Sophomores and first-term transfer students living in campus-owned non-exempt housing are required to enroll in the Premium Plan, the 220 Meal Plan, or the 160 Meal Plan.
 Juniors, Seniors and Graduate students may (but are not required to) enroll in any Meal Plan.

 How do I enroll in a Meal Plan or change my Meal Plan?